Skeins on Branes: Linking numbers of open curves and Lagrangians

-\begin{definition} A Lagrangian brane is a tuple $(L,\xi,g,C)$ where $L$ is a Lagrangian, $g$ a Riemannian metric, $\xi$ is a vector field with transverse zeros, and $C$ is an $L$-bounding chain compatible with $\xi$.
+\begin{definition} A Lagrangian brane is a tuple $(L,\xi,J,C)$ where $L$ is a Lagrangian, $J$ an almost complex structure on $X$, $\xi$ is a vector field with transverse zeros, and $C$ is an $L$-bounding chain compatible with $\xi$.
 We often denote the tuple just by $L$. \end{definition}

 In the situation of the definition we may consider the 1-chain $\gamma := (C - \Delta_{\pm\xi}) \cap L \subset L$.
 Then $\gamma$ is a cycle.
-If $\gamma = 0 \in H_1(L, \Z)$ then we say that $C$ is {\em admissible}.
+If $\gamma = 0 \in H_1(L, \Z)$ then we say that $C$ is \emph{admissible}.

 \begin{definition} An admissible Lagrangian brane is a Lagrangian brane together with a choice of chain $\sigma$ with $\partial \sigma = \gamma$. \end{definition}

 We now specialize to $\dim L = 3$.\footnote{In other dimensions, the same data should allow to define linking numbers for appropriate dimensional parametric families of holomorphic maps.}